EXP-code/EXP-docs/topics/making-coefficients.rst

 .. code:: python

-    # Construct batches of files the particle reader.
+    # Construct batches of files for the particle reader.
 One could use the
     # parseStringList to create batches from a vector/list of files.
 NB:
     # a std::vector in C++ becomes a Python.list and vice versa
     #